Brandon Dang: 2025

 In February 2025, he competed at the 2025 Winter Cup and won gold on pommel horse.

 As a result, he was named to the United States men's national artistic gymnastics team.
 He was selected to compete at the 2025 FIG World Cup.
 He made his international debut at the Baku World Cup and won gold on pommel horse.

 During the 2025 NCAA season, he was named CGA Specialist of the Week four times and Big Ten Specialist of the Week five times.
 During the regular season, he was undefeated on pommel horse, going a perfect 7–0, and was named Big Ten Specialist of the Year.

 Dang was selected to represent the United States at the Pan American Championships alongside Asher Hong, Taylor Christopulos, Taylor Burkhart, Joshua Karnes, and alternate Jun Iwai.
 During the event, he helped team USA win team gold.
 He also won gold on the pommel horse.
 In August, Dang competed at the National Championships where he placed on pommel horse behind Patrick Hoopes.
 After the competition, he was selected to compete at the 2025 World Championships alongside Hoopes, Asher Hong, Brody Malone, Kameron Nelson, and Donnell Whittenburg.

 At the World Championships, Dang finished twenty-first on pommel horse during the qualification round and did not qualify for the event final.

+2026

+On May 11, 2026, Dang was selected to represent the United States at the 2026 Pan American Championships as a non-traveling replacement athlete.
+He replaced Donnell Whittenburg as the official traveling alternate.
+Since the United States won team bronze, Dang was also awarded the bronze as the alternate.